pugiemonn/pscss/README.md

 # What is pscss?

-Pscss is scss files to write css classes like zen-coding.
+Pscss is sass files to write css classes like zen-coding and emmet.

 # How to use